 10. Afghanistan (tie with Mauritania and Guinea-Bissau) – 30,000 visitors

 Surprisingly, lots of people travel to Afghanistan every year.
-That includes a lot of military and NGO personnel as well as journalist and the media in general.
-There are a couple of companies who organise trips to discover the country’s beautiful mountains and what is left of its rich heritage.
+That includes a lot of military and NGO personnel as well as journalists and the media in general.
+However, there are a couple of companies who organise trips to discover the country’s beautiful mountains and what is left of its rich heritage.

 Fun fact about Afghanistan: I am not sure anyone can identify Afghanistan with fun.
 The country ranks second on the World Terrorism Index after Iraq and third most dangerous in the world according to the Global Peace Index in 2015 and the ongoing conflict has caused havoc.

 Things to do/see in Afghanistan: When I started working in the Middle east in 2006, my first project was for a client in Afghanistan.
 We did not travel there, instead, the client used to come to Dubai for meetings.
-They showed us photos as we had to understand the country well to plan the network roll out.
+They showed us photos, shared stories with us, as we had to understand the country well to plan the network roll out.
 At that time, nobody had a phone in the country and we had to consider things like War Lords when planning the infrastructure.
 The pictures of the mountains and the many books I read about the country made me want to visit.
 But the security situation alway deterred me.
-Since then, phones were put in every Afghan’s hands but the safety record has remained poor.
+Since then, phones were put in the hands of every Afghan but the safety record has remained poor.
 If you decide to visit, there is only one travel agency to consider – Afghan Tours and Logistics which is the ground handler of most other international tour companies.
 Let them show you the beauty of the mountains and what is left after decades of fighting.

 10. Guinea-Bissau (tie with Mauritania and Afghanistan) – 30,000 visitors

 The swampy country next to Guinea is as poor if not more so than its neighbours.
 Hardly anyone visits but those who do will be rewarded with pretty beaches all to themselves.